tombartindale/tom.bartindale.com/tb2/src/index.md

 home: true
 heroImage: /profile.jpg
 tagline:
   I am a researcher in Human-Computer Interaction with a focus on new media production technologies and innovative interaction methods.

-I explore the opportunities presented by mobile computing, collaborative interaction, and novel technologies for media production and delivery.
+  I explore the opportunities presented by mobile computing, collaborative interaction, and novel technologies for media production and delivery, particulary in supporting coordination of collaborative

   With hands-on experience in event management and production technologies, I envision new approaches to media consumption and creation.

   My research focuses on applying these technologies to support non-professional communities in sectors such as mental health, public health, international development, and higher education.

+  # Coordinating communities for collective action
 # actionText: Quick Start →
 # actionLink: /guide/
 # features: